Trump campaign, GOP raised nearly a half-billion dollars in 2019

 His campaign, this week, touted that the fourth quarter haul brought his total amount raised since he launched his campaign early in 2019 to over $76 million.

-Former Vice President Joe Biden brought in $22.7 million, his best fundraising showing to date, though still behind Sanders and Buttigieg.
+Former Vice President Joe Biden brought in $22.7 million during the last quarter, his best fundraising showing to date, though still behind Sanders and Buttigieg.
 And Sen. Elizabeth Warren brought in $21.2 million during the October-December quarter of fundraising – a haul that’s down nearly $3.5 million from the previous three months.

 Minnesota Sen. Amy Klobuchar also announced her fundraising numbers for the fourth quarter this week, reporting her campaign raised $11.4 million over the past three months and marking her best fundraising quarter to date.